-Another example of a word that has strayed from its original meaning is ‘streetwear‘.
-A term that, at one time, could have been clearly defined as ‘an unflattering style of dress consisting of graphic T-shirts, baggy cuts and sneakers,’ is now a great deal trickier to pin down.
+The term ‘streetwear‘ is one that, at one time, could have been clearly defined as ‘an unflattering style of dress consisting of graphic T-shirts, baggy cuts and sneakers.’
+Now, it is now a great deal trickier to pin down.

 Releasing new items in highly limited weekly drops isn’t the most conventional way to introduce consumers to seasonal collections.
 Still, when you’ve got queues forming around the block with people who are prepared to sleep on the street just to be in with a chance of copping a brick with your brand’s name on it, well, you must be doing something right.

-New York’s Supreme is one of the streetwear OGs and one that revolutionised the scene by throwing the traditional supply and demand model out of the window.
+New York’s Supreme is one of the OG streetwear brands and one that revolutionized the scene by throwing the traditional supply and demand model out of the window.
 It’s a move that has seen the skate brand ascend to become one of the most revered names in fashion today, with collaborations with the likes of Rolex and Louis Vuitton.

 If Shawn Stussy hadn’t surfed his way into the T-shirt business back in 1980, today’s fashion landscape would be a very different place.
 After creating a buzz with its graphic tees, Stüssy the brand branched out into surf and skate apparel, becoming the first real streetwear label, laying a foundation for those to come.

-These days, Stüssy is still a driving force in the scene, providing forward-thinking designs while always remaining true to its Californian roots.
+These days, Stüssy is still a driving force for streetwear brands, providing forward-thinking designs while always remaining true to its Californian roots.
 Granted, it may not have the same clout as some of its hyped-up descendants, but it has stayed respected and steadfast for almost 40 years.
 Which, in this game, is nothing short of incredible.

-When thinking of British brands, it’s usually the heritage names that spring to mind as opposed to genre-bending haute streetwear.
+When thinking of British brands, it’s usually the heritage names that spring to mind as opposed to genre-bending haute streetwear brands.
 But with London-based A-Cold-Wall* going from strength to strength in recent years, that could be set to change.

-Founded in Ura-Harajuku, Tokyo, in 1993, A Bathing Ape (or BAPE) quickly became known as the place to go for off-kilter streetwear with a Japanese touch.
-Founder Nigo (real name Tomoaki Nagao) is somewhat of a cult figure in the scene, and his obsession with sneakers, toys and in-your-face graphics has seen his label grow into one of the most recognisable there is.
+Founded in Ura-Harajuku, Tokyo, in 1993, A Bathing Ape (or BAPE) quickly became known as the go-to off-kilter streetwear brand with a Japanese touch.
+Founder Nigo (real name Tomoaki Nagao) is somewhat of a cult figure in the scene, and his obsession with sneakers, toys, and in-your-face graphics has seen his label grow into one of the most recognizable there is.

-Of course, BAPE is best recognised for its bright, multi-coloured camouflage prints and shark hoodies that zip right up over the wearer’s face.
+Of course, BAPE is best recognized for its bright, multi-colored camouflage prints and shark hoodies that zip right up over the wearer’s face.
 These bold design motifs have made the brand popular with teenage hypebeasts the world over.
 Meanwhile, older streetwear fanatics tend to stay clear.

 The brand is the brainchild of Virgil Abloh, a designer with a taste for tongue-in-cheek branding who cut his teeth at Fendi while interning alongside Kanye West.
-Now creative director of Louis Vuitton, and one of the most influential figures in fashion, Abloh’s own brand Off-White has made it into one of the hottest labels on the face of the earth.
+After becoming creative director of Louis Vuitton, he became easily one of the most influential figures in fashion.
+Abloh’s own brand Off-White has made it into one of the hottest labels on the face of the earth.
 Think bold prints, ironic labels and high-profile collaborations aplenty.